 WHAT IS TECHNICAL HOLE DEVIATION (THD)?

-planned trajectory.
+differences between actual and planned well paths.
 THD provides significant insight regarding three important

 directional drilling issues: control, monitoring, and post-evaluation.
 More specifically, technical